Gnoled5660/Varsity-Sackers/README.md

 # Varsity-Sackers
 <img width="3668" height="4612" alt="IMG_9062" src="https://github.com/user-attachments/assets/1ff3a523-f0f1-4973-95b2-e3df48ed81eb" />
 # **Konfetti Kaboom**
 Konfetti Kaboom is a code/remote-controlled robot equipped with an over-engineered confetti cannon.
-Using just a single Servo Motor, we were able to turn the rotational movement into a pull of a pin to release our cannon.
-Using an Arduino Uno R3, we were also able to rig up a capacitor to make a loud bang, as most confetti cannons do.
+Using just a single servo motor, we were able to convert rotational movement into linear motion with the pull of a pin to release our cannon.
+Using an Arduino Uno R3, we also rigged up a capacitor to produce a loud bang, like most confetti cannons do.
+The robot can be remote-controlled, but also features a built-in game mode.
+The game is similar to the well-known game of Russian roulette.
+It works by having several people gather in a circle and then start the robot.
+The robot autonomously turns in different directions and returns to the center each time.
+It then randomly picks a direction and drives that way for a few seconds.
+At that moment, the capacitor detonates and the confetti cannon is triggered.

-# **Creators:**  Delong Liu, Ethan Bailey, Jack Reisdorph
+# **Technical Description**
+The drive motors are powered by the battery provided with the Elegoo V3 kit.
+In addition, there are several 9V batteries used to detonate the capacitor, and one 9V battery is used to power the servo that controls the confetti cannon.
+Two Arduino Uno R3 boards handle the system control.
+One Arduino is responsible for motor control, while the other controls the cannon, the detonation of the capacitor, and the LCD display.
+To allow the Arduino to execute commands, we used an IR receiver to send signals from the remote control to the Arduino Uno R3.
+At this hackathon, there was also a specific theme requiring you to choose a randomly available item and incorporate it into your project.
+In our case, it was an alarm clock from the 70s or 80s.
+From this alarm clock, we extracted the housing and the buzzer, which can play sounds.
+We glued the VFD from the alarm clock onto the back of the vehicle as decoration.

 # **Demo Video**
 https://youtu.be/Vskx_DW9xjM